 - 6. "Conditional" acceptance into the diagnostic medical sonography program is limited.
 Applicants will be ranked and selected based on the following criteria: - a.
 Completion of ALL requirements by published deadlines. - b.
 Cumulative GPA in BIOL 2404, ENGL 1301, PSYC 2301, MATH 1314, PHYS 1305, and DMSO 1210.
 Applicants will be ranked according to the cumulative GPA of the prerequisite courses following the completion of the second Summer semester.
-Twenty (20) applicants with the highest GPA in the prerequisite courses will be ranked with the point value system. - c.
+Twenty (20) applicants with the highest GPA in the prerequisite courses will be. - c.
 The point value system is posted on the Angelina College website Sonography Program page.